iotaledger/iota-wiki/content/tutorials/single-page-tutorials/create-nft-with-wallet-lib.md

 node create-nft.js
 ```

 Make sure to check out the transaction block that minted your NFT in the Shimmer explorer.
-If everything went according to plan, the transaction spent a basic output and created two new unspent outputs, one NFT output and a new basic output.
+If everything went according to plan, the transaction spent a basic output and created two new unspent outputs, one NFT output, and a new basic output.
 In the newly created NFT output, you can see the immutable metadata of your NFT together with the unique IPFS URL.